-As part of ongoing efforts to contain Covid-19, customers are asked to place their orders from these branches in advance by phone.
+As part of ongoing efforts to contain Covid-19, customers are asked to place their orders from branches in advance by phone.

-This ‘call and collect’ measure applies to orders that would normally have been made in person by customers calling to Glanbia branches.
+This call and collect measure is in relation to orders that would usually have been made in person by customers calling to our branches.

 However, customers should please use their usual ordering channels, including:

-- Placing orders through our business managers over the phone and our Customer Services Centre (CSC) service via 1890 321 321.
+- All orders can be placed through our business managers over the phone and our Customer Services Centre (CSC) service via 1890 321 321.